nkaaf/nginx-letsencrypt-certification-management/MIGRATE.md

 * [nginx related](#nginx-related)
 * [Certbot related](#certbot-related)

-For those you have to do different steps to update your setup.
+For those, you have to do different steps to update your setup.
 If you migrate to the next version, you only have to do the steps for the component of the version.
-If you migrate to a newer version, than the next, it's easier to update all three components, to be on the safe side.
+If you migrate to a newer version than the next, it's easier to update all three components, to be on the safe side.

 ## Git Migrations